China–India relations: 2020s

 On 10 May 2020, Chinese and Indian troops clashed in Nathu La, Sikkim, leaving 11 soldiers injured.
-Following the skirmishes in Sikkim, tensions between the two countries grew in Ladakh with a buildup of troops at multiple locations.
+Following the skirmishes in Sikkim, tensions between the two countries grew in Ladakh, with a buildup of troops at multiple locations.
 There were 20 Indian soldiers and an unknown number of PLA soldiers killed on the night of 15/16 June.
 China reinforced troops near the Indian border with Tibet, Chinese state media reported.
-Bilateral agreements between India and China prevent the use of guns along the line of actual control; however these skirmishes saw the first shots, warning shots, being fired in decades.
+Bilateral agreements between India and China prevent the use of guns along the line of actual control.
+However, these skirmishes saw the first shots, warning shots, being fired in decades.

 Following the deaths, Prime Minister Modi addressed the nation about the incident, saying that "the sacrifice made by our soldiers will not go in vain", while the Indian foreign minister told the Chinese foreign minister that Chinese actions in Galwan were "pre-meditated".
-Following the Galwan Valley clash on 15 June 2020, there were renewed calls across India to boycott Chinese goods, however, numerous Indian government officials said that border tensions would have little impact on trade.
+Following the Galwan Valley clash on 15 June 2020, there were renewed calls across India to boycott Chinese goods.
+However, numerous Indian government officials said that border tensions would have little impact on trade.

 On 29 June 2020, the Indian government banned 59 widely used Chinese mobile phone and desktop applications in response to rising tensions and escalating diplomatic dispute between the two nations.
 On 19 August, The Times of India reported that the ministry of external affairs of India has been told that visas for Chinese businessmen, academics, industry experts, and advocacy groups will need prior security clearance, and the measures are similar to those that have long been employed with Pakistan.
-On 19 September, India police arrested a freelance journalist for passing sensitive information to Chinese intelligence.
+On 19 September, India police arrested a freelance journalist for passing sensitive information to Chinese intelligence].

 On 27 October 2020, the United States and India signed the Basic Exchange and Cooperation Agreement, enabling greater information-sharing and further defense cooperation, to counter China's growing military power in the region.

-After 2022 visit by Nancy Pelosi to Taiwan, Ministry of Foreign Affairs of India responded, "Like many other countries, India too is concerned at recent developments.
-We urge the exercise of restraint, avoidance of unilateral actions to change status quo, de-escalation of tensions and efforts to maintain peace and stability in the region."
+After the 2022 visit by Nancy Pelosi to Taiwan, the Ministry of Foreign Affairs of India responded, "Like many other countries, India, too, is concerned at recent developments.
+We urge the exercise of restraint, avoidance of unilateral actions to change status quo, de-escalation of tensions, and efforts to maintain peace and stability in the region."
 India stopped reiterating the so-called "One China" policy as early as 2010.

-In September 2022, India and China pulled back soldiers from a friction point along line of actual control.
+In September 2022, India and China pulled back soldiers from a friction point along the line of actual control.
 However, according to India's Ministry for External Affairs, the situation on the Line of Actual Control is "still not normal".
 The Diplomat has reported that normalcy around the border between the countries seems unlikely and may not develop further.